 We will end the day with a short walk in the Biebrza National Park and try to spot our first Elk (all seasons) or one of the rarest birds in the world – the famous Aquatic Warbler (spring and summer) at one of the largest peat-bogs of Europe.

-We shall arrive at the cosy guesthouse in the Biebrza on time for a substantial dinner after which we will again have a short talk about the plans for the next days.
+We shall arrive at our guesthouse/hotel in the Biebrza area on time for a substantial dinner after which we will again have a short talk about the plans for the next days.

 Day 6 – Elk & Beaver safari